 The Research Unit CCC (standing for Controlling Concurrent Change) is an organization of the TU Braunschweig Center for Information Technology and Informatics (tubs.CITY).

-CCC is funded by the Deutsche Forschungsgemeinschaft (German Research Foundation) for 3 years with the perspective of a second 3 year funding period started on April 1, 2013.
+CCC is funded by the Deutsche Forschungsgemeinschaft (German Research Foundation) for 6 years started on April 1, 2013.